GREATDANELADY.COM

 Editorial comment on diet #2.

 Again, there are supportive functional foods you can add to this diet to enhance it but not raise the protein levels.
 Since you are instructed to use sodium chloride tablets (discuss with vet for amount, I suspect what is recommended on the bottle for an adult would be ok for a large/giant breed).
-I would also use some regular broth (not low sodium) to make this more palatable to the dog because it sounds pretty flat in flavor and dry to eat!
-I would also offer fruits and veggies in moderation, either as a treat or part of the food.
-Berries, carrots are good options or you can purchase Honest Kitchen Preference - a dehydrated raw fruit/veggie mix that you could add in moderation to the daily diet once it is rehydrated.
-I would be concerned about fiber content so using 50% brown and 50% white rice might be a better idea.
+I would also use some broth to make this more palatable to the dog, because it sounds pretty flat in flavor and dry to eat!

 Foods to Enhance Homemade or Prescription Diets: